Erie Railroad Co. v. Tompkins: Case history

 The incident location, as viewed in 1937 and 2024.

 The Erie case involved an incident that took place in the early hours of July 27, 1934, in Hughestown, Pennsylvania.
 Local resident Harry Tompkins was walking home in the darkness on a pathway that ran alongside a railroad track.
-A friend had driven him to within a few blocks of his home, and Tompkins chose to walk the rest of the way.
 An oncoming train approached and, as it passed, an object protruding from one of the train cars—said to be an unlatched door—hit Tompkins and knocked him to the ground.
 He landed on the railroad tracks, and the train's wheels crushed his right arm beyond repair.
 An ambulance took him to a local hospital, where doctors amputated most of his arm.

 The train that hit Tompkins was owned and operated by the Erie Railroad Company.
 After he recovered, Tompkins sued the company for negligence.
 Because Tompkins resided in Pennsylvania and Erie Railroad was incorporated in New York, Tompkins invoked diversity jurisdiction and filed his lawsuit in U.S. federal court, rather than in Pennsylvania or New York state court.
 The case was tried in the U.S. District Court for the Southern District of New York, with U.S. district judge Samuel Mandelbaum presiding.

 At trial, Erie Railroad's lawyers argued that Pennsylvania law should govern Tompkins's negligence claim.
 The pathway along which Tompkins had been walking when the train struck him was an Erie Railroad right-of-way.
-Prior decisions of the Supreme Court of Pennsylvania had held that, under Pennsylvania law, a person walking along a railroad company's right-of-way was a trespasser to whom the railroad was not liable for negligence unless its negligence was "wanton" or "wilful".
+Past decisions of the Supreme Court of Pennsylvania had held that, under Pennsylvania law, a person walking along a railroad company's right-of-way was a trespasser to whom the railroad was not liable for negligence unless its negligence was "wanton" or "wilful".
 Because Tompkins had not alleged that Erie Railroad had been wantonly or willfully negligent, the railroad's lawyers made a motion to dismiss his claim, citing these Pennsylvania cases.
 Mandelbaum denied the motion, ruling that under Swift v.
 Tyson Tompkins's claim was governed by federal common law, not by Pennsylvania law.
 The case went to trial, where the jury found Erie Railroad liable for Tompkins's injuries and awarded him $30,000 in damages.

 Erie Railroad appealed the verdict to the U.S. Court of Appeals for the Second Circuit.
 A panel consisting of U.S. circuit judges Thomas Walter Swan, Martin Thomas Manton, and Learned Hand heard the appeal and ruled in Tompkins's favor, affirming the trial court's verdict.
 The railroad then appealed to the U.S. Supreme Court, which agreed to hear the case and granted certiorari.